 Susan’s constantly taking pictures of Max, has been since she began to show, despite the girl saying it’s not necessary.
 But, Billy knows Max is soaking all of this up.

 Even he’s stepping up (as much as possible without raising suspicions) and helping with his step-sister.
-He helps her with her school work that Hawkins Middle School sends through the mail for her, he lets her vent when Max can’t go to her mom about certain things, and he’s became her rock through this whole ordeal.
+He helps her with her school work that Hawkins Middle School sends through the mail for her.
+He lets her vent when Max can’t go to her mom about certain things, and he’s became her rock through this whole ordeal.
 He wouldn’t change it for the world, he likes having Max being so comfortable with him even though they’re in quite the pickle, and Billy tries his hardest not to let her know how happy it makes him.

 But Neil?
 He’s just lives in the house with the rest of them.

 Billy thought he’d at least try to act happy when Susan was around, but he doesn’t.
-He ignores her when she asks how everyone’s day is, pretends to listen when she tells what Max’s doctor said during her most recent appointment, and Neil dodges every little question Susan could possibly throw at him.
+He ignores her when she asks how everyone’s day is, pretends to listen when she tells them what Max’s doctor said during her most recent appointment, and Neil dodges every little question Susan could possibly throw at him.
 What color should the crib be?
 Neil doesn’t care.
 What brand of diapers should they stock up on?
 He doesn’t pretend to care.
 Who will babysit when the baby is older?
-He doesn’t give one single shit about it.
+He doesn’t give one single shit about any of it.
 Neil doesn’t want anything to do with Max or the baby because he knows that neither of them will ever be his.

 Neil’s sick plans didn’t go through, and sometimes Billy wants to yell in his face that the baby is his just to be hateful.
 But, he doesn’t because he can’t.